TimoGuy/ewu_oct_2023_gamejam/README.md

         - [x] Use distance from point to line segment algo.
     - [x] Flip the camera after walking towards it for half a second.

+    - [x] Fix camera mistakes in the larger map.

+- [ ] Quality of life improvements
+    - [ ] Change characters to be billboard sprite.
+    - [ ] Add camera collision.
+Use spherecast.

 - [ ] Build 3 monsters to chase.
 - [ ] Create prompt to press 'spacebar' to 'catch' a monster.
 - [ ] Build 2 other 'competitors' that are also chasing the 3 monsters.